hiram3512/HiSocket/README.md

 ### Advanced
-- If you are clear about socket, you also can use TcpSocket(UdpSocket) to achieve your logic, anyway the recommend is TcpConnection(UdpConnection).
+- If you are clear about socket, you also can use TcpSocket to achieve your logic, anyway the recommend is TcpConnection.
 - You can use API get socket and do extra logic, for example modify socket's out time
 - You can use API get send and receive buffer, for example when disconnect, how to handle buffer's data? just clear or resend to server.
 - OnSocketReceive and OnReceive are diffrent, for example OnSocketReceive size is 100 byte, if user do nothing when uppack OnReceive size is 100. but when user do some zip/unzip(encription.etc) OnReceive size is not 100 anymore.
-- You can add many different plugins based on TcpConnection(UdpConnection) to achieve different functions.
+- You can add many different plugins based on TcpConnection to achieve different functions.
 - There are a message register base class help user to quick register id and callback(based on reflection)
 - The encryption is use AES, if you want to use encryption you can use the API to encrypte your bytes.
 - .etc